Alex420000/Alex420000/README.md

 # Hello there 👋 My name is Alexis

 - 🔭 I’m currently working on @Epitech
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Javascript and HTML/CSS
-- 👯 I’m looking to collaborate on AI Project
+- 👯 I’m looking to collaborate on AI Project and Software Project
 - 📫 How to reach me: alexis.barthelemy@epitech.eu
 - ⚡ Fun fact: At the grand canyon museum, radiation is offered